Filter with fields

 The Fields panel uses a tree structure.
 Expand any section to browse its fields, and expand a field to see its value distribution and statistics.

-The Fields panel is organized into these sections:
+On the logs dataset, the Fields panel is organized into four sections:

 Favorites

-A personal list of fields you want to keep at the top.
+A personal list of fields you want to keep at the top of the panel, scoped per dataset.

 - Add a field to favorites to pin it for quick access.